telcoavenue/Password-Generator/README.md

 # Password-Generator
-Creates Passwords between 10 to 50 characters long, that may include numbers, uppercase and lowercase letters and symbols
+Creates Passwords between 10 to 50 characters long, that may include only numbers, only uppercase letters, only lowercase letters, only symbols, or any combination of numbers, uppercase letters,  lowercase letters and symbols.